dvirdaniel/beaconcure-backend/README.md

 # beaconcure-backend
-A node + express typescript application that will handle JSON files from a folder on the server side
+A Node and Express typescript application that will handle JSON files from a folder on the server side

 ## Getting Started